 A basic interest in mathematics is important because all statistical methods are based on mathematical principles.
 In addition, you should not be afraid of working on the computer and programming.

 You can get an optimal start in your studies through the preparatory course in mathematics (offered once a year, in September) and the orientation phase, which takes place in October, a week before the semester begins.
 Orientation includes a greeting, getting to know each other, and an introduction to the course of studies, the timetable, and the minor subjects.

-Graduates of the Faculty of Statistics work primarily in medical and pharmaceutical research, in banking and insurance, or in marketing and quality control for large and small companies.
+Graduates of the Department of Statistics work primarily in medical and pharmaceutical research, in banking and insurance, or in marketing and quality control for large and small companies.
 Other popular areas of work include management consulting, software development, and market and opinion research.
 Unemployment is practically unknown among our graduates.

 The possible uses of statistics are constantly expanding, and compared to the situation in Great Britain or the United States, where there are dozens of statistics departments and tens of thousands of trained statisticians, the potential for employment in Germany is far from exhausted.

 Most graduates of the Bachelor's program continue their studies in the Master's program in Statistics, but even without a Master's degree one should have no problem finding a job.

 A compulsory minor provides students with basic knowledge in a possible field of application of statistics.
 Current minor subjects are e.g. Theoretical Medicine, Economics, Psychology, Chemistry, Physics, Computer Science or Mechanical Engineering, other minor subjects are possible upon request.